 - Gardening is a relationship between you and your plants.
 Like all relationships listening to how your partner is responding to you is important and a very rewarding process!

 - Do not be afraid to actively experiment in your garden.
 All gardeners kill plants…and it is ok!
 Gardening is always an experiment and there are always more plants.

-This is a part of an ongoing series to educate garden viewers and gardeners about the elements that garden designers use to create a garden like Lurie Garden.
-Stay tuned for the other elements of Plant Size, coming in June and July.
+This is a part of an ongoing series to educate garden viewers and gardeners about the elements that garden designers use to create a garden-like Lurie Garden.
+Stay tuned for the other elements of Plant Size, coming in 2017.
 Can you think of other examples of plant size being used as an element to create a magical landscape design?
 Please share below.